snurer/terraform-aws-asg/README.md

-# terraform-aws-asg
+# AWS Auto Scaling Group with Terraform

-This is a repository to create Auto Scaling Group
+This repository includes versions of creating Auto Scaling Group with Terraform.